vsoch/libabigail-python/abispack-lib/README.md

 corpus = read_corpus("pusheenalibrary.so")
 ```

+This will likely be a `Corpus` object that we can further interact with.

 ### Write a corpus to abixml

 We technically could have Spack call libabigail from the command line,